 Diagnosing Sudden Infant Death Syndrome (SIDS)

-According to the Raleigh Pediatrics Providers, SIDS occurs when a baby dies suddenly and unexpectedly in his sleep, rather than when his body is found.
+According to clinics like Raleigh Pediatrics Providers, SIDS occurs when a baby dies suddenly and unexpectedly in his sleep, rather than when his body is found.
 Sudden infant death syndrome is the leading cause of infant death.

 The cause of SIDS is unknown, but there are some risk factors.
 These include:

 An unsafe sleeping environment.

 A known risk factor for SIDSsuch as being born prematurely or having an older sibling.